edgar643/edgar643/README.md

 ### Hi there👋 I'm Electronic Engineer Graduated
--I'm performing as Software Enginneer :computer:
+-I'm performing as Software Enginneer :computer:...
 📫 How to reach me: https://bit.ly/3ZR8FrP
 <!--
 **edgar643/edgar643** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.